Mood Wall Ice Breaker

 Like all of GroupMap’s templates, the DAKI retrospective can be customized to make it your own.
 This means you could, for example, add other areas of focus such as ‘Hugs and kudos’’ to identify the achievements of individual team members.

-Why do a DAKI Retrospective?
+Why Do a DAKI Retrospective?

 Using a DAKI retrospective is great for all types of agile teams.